Samsung/tizen-docs/docs/application/native/guides/multimedia/openal.md

   > **Note**
   > The device cannot fall into a sleep state while the context is not destroyed.
 To avoid unwanted battery consumption, destroy the context punctually.
   >
-  > Since 3.0, extension alcDevicePauseSOFT() was introduced which allow applications to pause a playback device explictly.
+  > Since 3.0, extension alcDevicePauseSOFT() was introduced which allows applications to pause a playback device explictly.
-  > The main purpose of this is to silence output, stop processing, and allow the audio hardware to go into a low-power mode.
+  > The main purpose is to silence output, stop processing, and to allow audio hardware to go into low-power mode.
-  > To resume playback of a paused device, use the function alcDeviceResumeSOFT().
+  > Additionally, you can use alcDeviceResumeSOFT() function to resume playback of a paused device.
-  > For more detailed information, see [here](http://kcat.strangesoft.net/openal-extensions/SOFT_pause_device.txt).
+  > For more information, see [here](http://kcat.strangesoft.net/openal-extensions/SOFT_pause_device.txt).

 - Requesting a source and buffer